Why visit Phnom Penh?

 During your tour, you’ll roam the forest, elephant areas and nursery stations with the tour guide.
 This is not your typical zoo experience.
 Not only do you get to see monkeys and elephants up close, you’ll be able to feed, play and interact with them.

-The tour starts 8:00 and ends around 17:00, with lunch included.
+The tour starts at 8:00 and ends around 17:00, lunch included.
 Instead of charging an entrance fee, they ask for a minimum donation of $150 for adults.